 In 2020, the National Studio went online and was supported by the mentorship of Mary-Anne Butler, Vanessa Bates, Jane Fitzgerald and Chris Isaacs.

-Face Off is the culmination of the mentoring received at the National Studio and is a new short script for two youth actors.
+Face Off is the culmination of the mentoring received at the National Studio and was originally developed as a short script for two youth actors.

-The script follows two pimples as they risk possible extinction from a face, in a world where being pretty is the worst thing ever.
+The script follows a cast of pimples as they risk possible extinction from a face, in a world where being pretty is the worst thing ever.